Last proposal for LNG terminal in Maine set aside by federal regulators

 Back in November, fifteen scientists from some of the leading institutions in the world — including Harvard, NOAA and Lawrence Berkeley National Lab — published a seminal observation-based study, 'Anthropogenic emissions of methane in the United States.'
 The authors took the unusual step of explicitly criticizing the EPA: 'The US EPA recently decreased its CH4 emission factors for fossil fuel extraction and processing by 25–30% (for 1990–2011), but we find that CH4 data from across North America instead indicate the need for a larger adjustment of the opposite sign.'”

-within a two-mile radius of the site was evacuated...”
+Everyone within a two-mile radius of the site was evacuated...”

 "The April 2010 explosion and sinking of the Deepwater Horizon drilling rig was the largest offshore oil disaster in U.S. history, killing 11 workers and spewing nearly 5 million barrels of oil into the gulf.
 The Macondo well was owned by a consortium of energy companies, led by BP.
 Transocean owned the drilling rig that BP was leasing for the venture.
 Halliburton was contracted by BP to do the cement work on the well.